hortus-neu/mini-frontal-eeg/README.md

 * **Time-frequency maps**: dynamic changes in alpha/theta activity across conditions (e.g., eyes-open vs eyes-closed).

 ---
+## Future Work

+This mini project currently demonstrates a basic pipeline for frontal EEG analysis (preprocessing, spectral features, FAA, and time–frequency visualization).
+Future directions may include:

+- **Larger Datasets**
+  Apply the pipeline to more participants or publicly available EEG datasets (e.g., ADHD vs. control groups) to validate robustness.

+- **Condition Comparisons**
+  Extend beyond demo data to analyze task paradigms such as 0-back vs. 2-back, or eyes-open vs. eyes-closed, to explore task-related modulation of frontal alpha.

+- **Enhanced Features**
+  Incorporate additional EEG markers (theta/beta ratio, connectivity metrics) alongside FAA to capture broader aspects of frontal function.

+- **Automated Artifact Rejection**
+  Replace manual ICA component rejection with ICLabel or machine learning-based classification to improve reproducibility.

+- **Clinical Relevance**
+  Investigate whether abnormal FAA or elevated frontal alpha can serve as biomarkers for ADHD assessment and monitor the effects of interventions (neurofeedback, medication, cognitive training).

+- **Integration with Python**
+  Re-implement parts of the pipeline using MNE-Python for better compatibility with modern machine learning workflows.

+---

 ## License
 Academic / research use only.